 In the 14th century, Arabs politically ran the world.
 Begun in the 7th century, the domination of Arabs was based on their cultural, political and religious prominence.
 Their influence stretched from East Asia to Western Europe, passing by the Middle East and North Africa.
 If the Arabs were the most powerful people in the world, the Africans were seemingly the richest people in the world.

-What was the Europe’s place before the European trade?
+What was the place of Europe before the enslavement of Africans?

 Europe was probably the poorest continent in the world.
 After the fall of the powerful Roman Empire, Europe fell in a semi-state of barbarism.
 Famine, disease, tribal and religious wars, slavery, dirt, mass illiteracy were evils commonly shared.
 In Paris the people lived among pigs and were literally defecating in the streets.
 The stench was untenable.

-The most important civilization in Europe at this time was the Moorish civilization in Spain and Portugal.
+The most important civilization in Europe at that time was the Moorish civilization in Spain and Portugal.
 This was the fact of Black berbers from the Maghreb called Moors or Saracens, and Arabs.
 It is this civilization that has enabled Europe to get out of its disastrous state by reintroducing the sciences and the arts.
 The Africans have particularly reintroduced hygiene in Europe.
-We can do a little bit of parallel with Africa where 20 years ago the whites in South Africa were the largest providers of technical progress in an Africa here voluntarily impoverished by the West.
-That said the Moors in Europe never were as inhuman as the whites of the apartheid.

 In a macabre game of musical chairs therefore, Africa took Europe’s place, Europe (West) took Arabs’ place.
-And China, soon first world power, would take the place of Africa of then.
+And China, a country as big as a continent, soon first world power, would take the place of Africa of then.

 The enrichment of Europe